More homeowners are pulling their properties off the market. Here's why.

 In a sign of home sellers' frustration over how long it's taking to find a buyer, more owners are opting to pull their property off the market rather than lower the asking price.

-That's according to a recent report from Realtor.com finding that so-called delistings, or homes taken off the market without having been sold, were up 38% in June since the start of 2025 and 48% from a year ago.
+That's according to a recent report by Realtor.com that finds that so-called delistings, or homes taken off the market without having been sold, were up 38% in June since the start of 2025 and 48% from a year ago.

 "Fewer and fewer sellers are deciding to enter the market, and increasingly more are deciding to jump out," Jake Krimmel, senior economist at Realtor.com told CBS MoneyWatch.